mylk/blog-symfony/README.md

 # What is this?

-This a blog impementation built on top of the Symfony2 framework.
+This a blog implementation built on top of the Symfony2 framework.
 It's still a work in progress.

+I started building this on 2014 and revived it aiming to not having any personal project kept private and / or semifinished.

 # Why did you do this?

 For fun and to learn.

-# Using the app
+# Start the app

+## Having docker?

+If you have ```docker``` and ```docker-compose``` installed, you can run the application in a container:

+    docker-compose build
+    docker-compose up

+The app now runs on localhost:8000.

+Everything is ready and you don't need anything from the following section.

+## Not having docker?

+### Get the code

-## Clone the app from this repository
+Clone the app from this repository

     git clone https://github.com/mylk/blog-symfony.git

+### Install dependencies

 Enter the application directory:

     cd blog-symfony

-## Directories and Permissions setup

-Execute the following commands in order to create two Symfony required directories and give the appropriate permissions:

-    mkdir app/cache
-    mkdir app/logs

-    chmod 775 app/cache
-    chmod 775 app/logs
+Get composer, if you don't have it already and run:

+    composer install

-## Database setup:
+### Database setup:

 The app configuration assumes you already have a MySQL instance running.
 It also assumes that you have a user having username and password set to "root" and "toor" respectively.